 Bash RequirementsLinux and Solaris agents require Bash 3.1 or higher.

 Linux systems must include the

-The following table provides instructions on how to install the library on some common flavors of Linux operating system.
+This table provides instructions on how to install the library on some common flavors of Linux operating systems.

 |Red Hat and CentOS|